This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 His stern gaze met my own, bags under his eyes showing how dedicated he was to his work; the misty gray color appeared haunted by the past lingering behind them.
 His hand ran through his salt and pepper hair, exposing streaks of gray.
 A few wrinkles etched his face here and there, with prominent ones on his forehead and a few near his eyes.
 His posture was rigid in his chair, not letting his back arch for even a second.

 Mother cleared her throat.
 “Hugo, we weren’t expecting you to be back.”

 “The world’s unpredictable, Suzanne.
-I was able to easily apprehend the criminals this morning without any trouble,” Father drank a sip from his black coffee.
+I easily apprehended the criminals this morning,” Father drank a sip from his black coffee.